crlimacastro/Canvas-Runner/README.md

 };
 ```

-So now we have our drawing context (ctx).
+So now we have our drawing context `ctx`.
 Why don't we do some actual drawing with it?
-Write this line of code right after you grab the context in init.
+Write this line of code right after you grab the context in `init()`.

 `main.js`
 ``` javascript